 It’s so pretty, with its bee-like stripes.
 That’s what got me hooked.
 Then I tasted it…

-I fell in love with this amazing tomato variety as soon as I saw the tomatoes forming on that plant in my garden.
+I fell in love with this amazing tomato variety when I saw the tomatoes forming on that plant in my garden.
 They are yellow, with pink marbling and yellow stripes.

 In the Kitchen

 I don’t know how you could pick these tomatoes and not eat them all on the spot.
 They are beautiful and so tempting.
-I recommend using them fresh; why cook something so beautiful and ruin the look of it?
+I recommend using them fresh; why cook something so beautiful and ruin its look?
 If you don’t eat them in the garden, throw them into a salad – my favourite is a Caprese salad with fresh basil.
 Yum!